 - Supporting enriched curriculum opportunities

-The link below is the school’s report on how the Pupil Premium funding was allocated in the academic year 2015-16 and the plans for spending for the current academic year.
+The link below is the school's report on how the Pupil Premium funding was allocated in the academic year 2016-17 and in previous years.